How many students do you admit each year and how many applicants do you have?

 Who should I use for references?

-Three references are required: one from your nurse manager/supervisor, one from an advanced practice nurse/MD (anesthesia provider preferred), and one from a former/current instructor or peer/co-worker.
+Three references are required: one from your nurse manager/supervisor, one from an advanced practice nurse/MD (anesthesia provider preferred), and one from a peer or co-worker.
 You will be required to enter information for your three references in the online application, including: Name, Position/Title, Organization, Phone Number and Email Address.
 They will receive an email from “KU Medical Center ” asking them complete a reference online.

 My nurse manager is unavailable to do a reference.
 Who else can I use as a reference?